 NQJ dates are calculated from the date the trainee starts on the paper.
 It is usually the nearest NQJ date to 18 months after joining (two years for Johnston Press trainees).

-You will find more information on the NQJ in the qualifications section of the website.
+You can also find more information on the structure of the NQJ in the qualifications section of the website here.